osequi/old-somenage/src/components/typography/Headings/Headings.md

 2. The font-size / line-height (leading) combo has to be specified on the capsize site.
 3. A Config object is generated.
 4. Then 'capsize' can be used to set up new sizes and line heights.

+Tried out in `osequi/test-capsize` local repo, works, but it doesn'r fit the grid.